gillesheinesch/LenoxBot-Docs/docs/General FAQ/Help/Make a proposal.md

 After your suggestion has been accepted by three different Proposalwriters, you will receive 100 crtedits as a reward.
 In addition, your report will be moved to the archive.

-# How do I become Proposalwriter?
+# How do I become a Proposalwriter?

-If you want to become Proposalwriter, please visit this description: [How to become Proposalwriter](https://docs.lenoxbot.com/General%20FAQ/Team/Proposal-Writer/)
+If you want to become Proposalwriter, please visit this description: [How to become a Proposalwriter](https://docs.lenoxbot.com/General%20FAQ/Team/Proposal-Writer/)